philipdoldo/cifar10-flow-matching/README.md

 # cifar10-flow-matching
 I implemented and trained a flow model on cifar10 to generate images given a class label with classifier-free guidance.
-I wrote this just for the learning experience.
+I did this just for the learning experience and it should not be taken very seriously.
 Here are some images my model generated:

 ![Logo](samples.png)